CTurt/Cinoop/README.md

 ## Progress
 **CPU:** Around half of the CPU instructions are implemented,

-**GPU:** Can display tile maps, sprites are half supported in the Windows version,
+**GPU:** Can display tile maps, and sprites.
+Palettes are constant, which means some colours as displayed incorrectly.

 **Memory:** Support for 32KB ROMs, without mappers, only (Tetris and Dr. Mario),